 Gently fold in the poppy seeds and citrus zest until evenly dispersed.
 Pour batter into prepared cake pan.
 Bake on center rack in preheated oven, 35-40 minutes or until cake is golden brown and slightly domed, and a wooden toothpick inserted in the center tests clean of wet batter.
 Don’t worry if the cake has cracked.

 Let cake cool to room temperature in pan; this can take more than an hour.
 If not glazing cake right away, cover cooled cake tightly, and store at room temperature.
 When ready to glaze, invert and release cake, remove parchment, and place cake right-side-up on a rack over a platter or wax paper.

 Measure powdered sugar (see note), then sift into a bowl; set nearby.
-Place remaining 1/4 cup citrus juice in a small saucepan with a dash of salt.
+Place three tablespoons of the remaining citrus juice in a small saucepan with a dash of salt.
 Over medium heat, bring juice just to a steady simmer.
 Turn off heat completely, and — working quickly — add the powdered sugar to the pan.
 Whisk vigorously until smooth.
 Immediately pour glaze directly over the cake, letting it drip down the sides.
 If desired, use any remaining glaze to create a zig-zag design.
 Glaze should dry quickly at room temperature, uncovered.

 Keep the glazed cake in a cool, dry place (unrefrigerated) until ready to serve, uncovered or loosely covered.
 This will allow the glaze to stay set.
 Cover any leftover slices and keep at room temperature or chilled, eating within two days.